j2css/j2c/README.md

 #### Telling selectors and properties apart

-`j2c` considers that object keys matching `/^[-_0-9A-Za-z$]+$/` as properties, and everything else as (sub-)selectors.
+`j2c` considers that an object keys matching `/^[-_0-9A-Za-z$]+$/` is property, and everything else is a (sub-)selector.
 Since underscores are converted to dashes, it means that property names can be left unquoted, while (sub-)selectors have to be quoted.

 Selectors are concatenated as is, while properties are concatenated with hyphens. `{" ul": {" li": {padding: {left:10}}}}` becomes ` ul li{padding-left:10px;}`. `{" p":{".foo":{color:"red"}}}`, is translated to ` p.foo:{color:red;}`.